rykerwilliams/clevelandrocs.net/CUSTOMIZE.md

 You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
 To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to [\_pages/events.md](_pages/events.md).

-If you wish to create a collection with support for categories and tags, like the blog posts, you just need to add this collection to the `jekyll-archives` section of your [\_config.yml](_config.yml) file.
+If you wish to create a collection with support for categories and tags, like the articles, you just need to add this collection to the `jekyll-archives` section of your [\_config.yml](_config.yml) file.
 You can check how this is done with the `books` collection.
 For more information about customizing the archives section or creating your own archives page, check the [jekyll-archives-v2 documentation](https://george-gca.github.io/jekyll-archives-v2/).

 To access the collections, you can use the `site.COLLECTION_NAME` variable in your templates.